ananthamurthy/rho-matlab/README.md

 ESSENTIAL STEPS:

 1. The first step is to get a reasonable recording of a decent number of cells.
-I'd recommend N to be around 100 but any number is fine.
+I'd recommend N to be at least 100 but any number is fine.

 2. Use Suite2P to detect cells as ROIs.